dhadkara/AWSCerts-prep/cicd.md

   - Manages updates from multiple users
   - Version controlled

+__Exam Tip:__ The simplest way to set up connections to AWS CodeCommit repositories is to configure Git credentials for CodeCommit in the IAM console, and then use those credentials for HTTPS connections.

 #### Code Build
   - Compiles code, run tests, produce packages
   - buildspec.yaml